gersonmoraes/dryunit/README.md

 ## Quickstart

-Install the project in your system:
+Install the extension and command line in your system:

 ```
 opam install dryunit
 ```

-If you use jbuilder, you can use the command  `dryunit init` to generate a jbuild template config.
+If you use jbuilder, you can use the command  `dryunit init` to generate a template config.
 For example, the commands below will generate the executable `tests/main.exe` for tests based on alcotest:

 ```
 mkdir tests